-Beat thein a medium bowl with an electric mixer on medium-high until smooth.
+Beat the butter in a medium bowl with an electric mixer on medium-high until smooth.
 Add the sugar and salt and continue to beat until evenly combined.
 Scrape down the sides of the bowl, then beat in the egg yolk.
 Add half of the flour, beating until just crumbly.
 Scrape down the bowl again; add the remaining flour and then the sour cream or yogurt, beating just until the dough is evenly moistened.
-Turn dough onto a lightly floured work surface and lightly to bring it together.
+Turn dough onto a lightly floured work surface and knead lightly to bring it together.

 Roll the dough between two generously floured sheets of waxed or parchment paper into a circle about 1/2cm thick with a rolling pin.
 Refrigerate for one hour.

 Cut out 6 (11.5cm) rounds using an inverted bowl or round cookie cutter.
 Place rounds in the muffin tins and, using a small shot glass or your fingers, press into the corners and about halfway up the sides for a snug fit (see photo).
 Freeze dough in the muffin tin for 30 minutes.